-(c) Number of Optioned Shares.
-The aggregate number of shares of Common Stock that may be issued pursuant to the exercise of options awarded under the Plan and all other security based compensation arrangements of the Company six million four hundred fifty-three thousand sixty-nine (6,453,069) shares, being 20% of the shares of Common Stock issued as of the date of the implementation of the Plan, subject to the following additional limitations for so long as the shares of Common Stock are listed on the TSX-V:

-(i) the aggregate number of options granted to any one person under the Plan within any 12-month period must not exceed five percent (5%) of the then outstanding shares of Common Stock (on a non-diluted basis), unless the Company has obtained disinterested stockholder approval;

-(ii) in the aggregate, no more than ten percent (10%) of the issued and outstanding shares of Common Stock (on a nondiluted basis) may be reserved at any time for Insiders under the Plan, unless the Company has obtained disinterested stockholder approval;

-(iii) the number of options granted to Insiders within any 12-month period, cannot exceed ten percent (10%) of the issued and outstanding shares of Common Stock, unless the Company has obtained disinterested stockholder approval;

-(iv) the aggregate number of Options granted to any one Consultant within a 12-month period shall not exceed two percent (2%) of the issued shares of Common Stock of the Company;

-(v) the aggregate number of Options granted to all Persons retained to provide Investor Relations Activities within a 12month period shall not exceed two percent (2%) of the issued shares of Common Stock of the Company.
-For the avoidance of doubt, options may not be granted to Consultants performing investor relations activities; and

-(vi) the number of shares of Common Stock subject to an option granted to any one Participant shall be determined by the Board, but no one Participant shall be granted an option to purchase a number of shares of Common Stock that exceeds the maximum number permitted by the Exchange.

-(d) Purchase Price for Options.
+- (c) Number of Optioned Shares.
+The aggregate number of shares of Common Stock that may be issued pursuant to the exercise of options awarded under the Plan and all other security based compensation arrangements of the Company hereunder shall not exceed the Share Reserve, subject to the following additional limitations for so long as the shares of Common Stock are listed on the TSX-V: - (i) the aggregate number of options granted to any one person under the Plan within any 12-month period must not exceed five percent (5%) of the then outstanding shares of Common Stock (on a non-diluted basis), unless the Company has obtained disinterested stockholder approval; - (ii) [intentionally omitted]; - (iii) the number of options granted to Insiders within any 12-month period, cannot exceed ten percent (10%) of the issued and outstanding shares of Common Stock, unless the Company has obtained disinterested stockholder approval; - (iv) the aggregate number of Options granted to any one Consultant within a 12-month period shall not exceed two percent (2%) of the issued shares of Common Stock of the Company: - (v) the aggregate number of Options granted to all Persons retained to provide Investor Relations Activities within a 12-month period shall not exceed two percent (2%) of the issued shares of Common Stock of the Company.
+For the avoidance of doubt, options may not be granted to Consultants performing investor relations activities; and - (vi) the number of shares of Common Stock subject to an option granted to any one Participant shall be determined by the Board, but no one Participant shall be granted an option to purchase a number of shares of Common Stock that exceeds the maximum number permitted by the Exchange. - (d) Purchase Price for Options.
 The purchase price of Common Stock acquired pursuant to the exercise of an Option shall be paid as determined by the Board in its sole discretion, by any combination of the methods of payment set forth below, only to the extent permitted by applicable law and by permission of the TSX-V so long as the shares of Common Stock of the Company are listed on the TSX-V. The Board shall have the authority to grant Options that do not permit all of the following methods of payment (or otherwise restrict the ability to use certain methods) and to grant Options that require the consent of the Company to utilize a particular method of payment.
-The permitted methods of payment are as follows:

-(i) by cash, check, bank draft or money order payable to the Company;
+The permitted methods of payment are as follows: - (i) by cash, check, bank draft or money order payable to the Company;